Creatrix106/Medi_buddy_chatbot/RENDER_DEPLOYMENT.md

 ### Common Issues

-1. **OpenAI API Error**
+1. **Gemini API Error**
-   - ✅ Ensure `OPENAI_API_KEY` is set correctly in backend environment
+   - ✅ Ensure `GEMINI_API_KEY` is set correctly in backend environment
-   - ✅ Check that the API key starts with `sk-`
+   - ✅ Check that the API key is valid from Google AI Studio
-   - ✅ Verify you have credits in your OpenAI account
+   - ✅ Verify you have credits in your Google AI account

 2. **CORS Error**
    - ✅ Backend CORS is configured for Render domains